-Medical care: There is a dispensary and doctor at Archers Post, which is about an hourcs drive away from Saruni Samburu.
+- There is a dispensary and medic at Archers Post, which is about an hour's drive away from Saruni Samburu, but Nanyuki Cottage Hospital is much better (2-plus hours' drive).
 For minor injuries there is first-aid equipment at the lodge and in the vehicles, and certain team members are trained in basic first aid.
 For more serious incidents Saruni Samburu have links to a flying doctors service.

-Security measures: There are safes in each of the rooms.
+- There are electronic safes in each of the rooms.
 Saruni Samburu also has security guards and park rangers on site.

-Laundry facilities: Laundry is included at Saruni Samburu; it is hand washed and line dried.
-No underwear is allowed at all (male or female), but there is soap in the rooms for hand-washing items.
+- Laundry is included at Saruni Samburu; it is hand washed and line dried.
+No female underwear is taken, but there is soap in the rooms for hand-washing your own items.

 - Saruni Samburu cannot offer any currency exchange.